 Lummi Island yet feels lightyears away from the bustle of Seattle.
 It’s a sleepy, scenic island with a thriving artist community, local and organic dining, and stunning vistas of the Salish Sea.

 Coming here is like going back into the past where life is a little bit slower and a lot more meaningful.
 It’s an ideal place to get off the grid and enjoy seaside strolls, bicycle rides and a good book.
-After the past 18 months of the pandemic, this is the sort of place that heals you from the inside out.
+After the past two years, this is the sort of place that heals you from the inside out.
 Fewer than 1,000 people live here full time, and for those that do – we’re jealous.